Big Data Analytics in Recruiting

 Then based on this same platform, an additional step can add analytical functions.
 Large recruitment companies have a lot of content, which when analyzed and cross-referenced at a word level (there are billions of words in millions of documents), is very much a "Big Data" challenge.

-Recruitment firms who take the initiative and fully leverage their content, are likely to create competitive advantage for themselves.
+Recruitment firms who take the initiative and fully leverage their content, are likely to create competitive advantages for themselves.

 TECHNOLOGY & EXPERTISE